 Rhonda is a children’s book writer, a mother, and wife.
-She is a children’s book reviewer.
-Rhonda goes to college full-time as a graphics designer.
+She is a children’s book reviewer and goes to college full-time as a graphics designer.
 Ted and Raymond came from a story that she created from another story of her own.
 Rhonda encountered a little frog one day and ever since she became fascinated with collecting frogs, then writing about them.
-Ted and Raymond are frog friends, who loves to tell their story and help others.
+Ted and Raymond are frog friends, who love to tell their story and help others.
 Rhonda hopes you will enjoy her frog friends and other stories she has to tell.
 For more info, visit her website.

 If you were a prescription drug, what would be your main side effect?

 What is the worst occupation in the world?

 I believe it would be trash state worker.

 Snakes and losing people I love.

 If you ran a funeral home, what would your company slogan be?

 A tisket a tasket come to me for your casket.
 Lol.